-The unemployment rate is the number in the civilian labor force divided by the number of unemployed.
+The unemployment rate is the number of unemployed divided by the number in the civilian labor force.
 Everyone without a job isn't necessarily unemployed, at least according to the Bureau of Labor Statistics.
 To be counted in the unemployment rate, you not only have to be without a job, you have to have actively looked for work in the past four weeks.
 If you were temporarily laid off and are waiting to be called back to that job, you're still counted.
 If you've given up looking for work, you're not counted in the unemployment rate.
 Many people argue that the real unemployment rate is much higher, since it should count those discouraged workers.

 The unemployment rate is reported by the BLS on the first Friday of each month.
 It is useful to compare this month's unemployment rate compared to that of the same month last year, or year-over-year.
 This rules out the effects of seasonal unemployment.
 If you only compare this month's unemployment rate to last month's, it could be higher because of something that always happens that month, such as the school year ending.
 It may not indicate an ongoing trend.

 How the Unemployment Rate Affects the U.S. Economy